Bookkeeping – Tracking Returns and Allowances (Lesson 39)

 Most retail accounting software combine the two entries as one complex entry.

-This scenerio is both a return (physical product due to defective color) and an allowance for the inconvience it generated for the customer.
+This scenario is both a return (physical product due to defective color) and an allowance for the inconvenience it generated for the customer.
 Notice though the store doesn’t provide a credit against an existing invoice, it is a store credit (a form of a liability) to purchase tools in the future.
 In this case tools have the best markup so the store minimizes the cost associated with this credit.
-So let’s look at the return element of the transaction first.
+Let’s look at the return element of the transaction first.

 Step – I